juanluiscr27/data-structures-and-algorithms-python/README.md

 #### Operations performed on Linked list
 The basic operations that are supported by a list are mentioned as follows:
-* Insertion - This operation is performed to add an element into the list.
-Time complexity O(1).
+* **Insertion** - This operation is performed to add an element into the list.
+Time complexity `O(1)`.
-* Deletion - It is performed to delete an operation from the list.
-Time complexity O(1).
+* **Deletion** - It is performed to delete an operation from the list.
+Time complexity `O(1)`.
-* Access - It is performed to access the value of an elements in the list using the given key.
-Time complexity O(n).
+* **Access** - It is performed to access the value of an elements in the list using the given key.
+Time complexity `O(n)`.
-* Search - It is performed to search an element from the list by its value.
-Time complexity O(n).
+* **Search** - It is performed to search an element from the list by its value.
+Time complexity `O(n)`.

 #### Advantages of Linked list
-* Dynamic data structure - The size of the linked list may vary according to the requirements.
+* **Dynamic data structure** - The size of the linked list may vary according to the requirements.
 Linked list does not have a fixed size.
-* Insertion and deletion - Unlike arrays, insertion, and deletion in linked list is easier.
+* **Insertion and deletion** - Unlike arrays, insertion, and deletion in linked list is easier.
-* Memory efficient - The size of a linked list can grow or shrink according to the requirements, so memory consumption in linked list is efficient.
+* **Memory efficient** - The size of a linked list can grow or shrink according to the requirements, so memory consumption in linked list is efficient.
-* Implementation - We can implement both stacks and queues using linked list.
+* **Implementation** - We can implement both stacks and queues using linked list.

 #### Disadvantages of Linked list
-* Memory usage - In linked list, node occupies more memory than array.
+* **Memory usage** - In linked list, node occupies more memory than array.
 Each node of the linked list occupies two types of variables, one is a data variable, and another one is the pointer variable.
-* Traversal - Traversal is not easy in the linked list.
+* **Traversal** - Traversal is not easy in the linked list.
 If we have to access an element in the linked list, we cannot access it randomly, while in case of array we can randomly access it by index.
-* Reverse traversing - Backtracking or reverse traversing is difficult in a linked list.
+* **Reverse traversing** - Backtracking or reverse traversing is difficult in a linked list.

 ### Stacks
+A stack is an Abstract Data Type that allows operations at one end only.
+At any given time, we can only access the top element of a stack.
+This means, Stack is a special linear data structure that follows the Last-In-First-Out (LIFO) principle.

+In stack terminology, insertion operation is called *push* and removal operation is called *pop*.
+A pointer called *top* is used to keep track of the top element in the stack.

+Although stack is a simple data structure to implement, it is very powerful.
+Stacks are useful because:
+* Stack is used for performing UNDO/REDO operation.
+* Recursion, it means a function which calls itself, to maintain all the previous records of the function, the compiler creates a system stack.
+* Depth First Search is implemented on Graphs uses the stack data structure.
+* Computer memory management; the stack manages the memory.
+When the function is created, all its variables are assigned in the stack memory.
+When the function completed its execution, all the variables assigned in the stack are released.

+#### Stacks Basic Operations
+Stacks normally support tow basic operations:
+* **Push** - Insert (store) a new element to the top of a stack.
+* **Pop** - Remove (access) an element from the top of a stack.

+To use a stack efficiently, we need to check the status of stack as well.
+For the same purpose, the following functionality is added to the stacks:
+* **Is Empty** - Check if the stack is empty.
+* **Is Full** - Check if the stack is full.
+* **Peek** - Get the value of the top element without removing it.

+Stack Time Complexity depends on the base implementation.
+For the array-based implementation of a stack, the push and pop operations take constant time `O(1)`.
+On the other hand, when a Linked list is used to implement a Stack, the time complexity for the push operation is constant `O(1)`, but popping the last element has a linear time complexity `O(n)`.

 ### Queues